o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

    header and size to calculate the total length in the transport header.

-For section type 1, xran_prepare_section1_hdr() and sizeof(struct
+-  For section type 1, xran_prepare_section1_hdr() and sizeof(struct xran_cp_radioapp_section1_header)
-xran_cp_radioapp_section1_header)

-For section type 3, xran_prepare_section3_hdr() and sizeof(struct
+-  For section type 3, xran_prepare_section3_hdr() and sizeof(struct xran_cp_radioapp_section3_header)
-xran_cp_radioapp_section3_header)

 -  Reserves the space of common radio application header and composes header by xran_prepare_radioapp_common_header().

--  The header is stored in network byte order.
+   The header is stored in network byte order.

 -  Appends remaining header components by the selected function above

--  The header is stored in network byte order
+   The header is stored in network byte order

-3. Append section header and section
+3. Append section header and section:

--  xran_append_control_section() determines proper size and function to append section header and contents.
+-  The xran_append_control_section() determines proper size and function to append section header and contents.

 -  For section type 1, xran_prepare_section1() and sizeof(struct
    xran_cp_radioapp_section1)